In the News, Legal Tech

 People may learn about your firm from several sources - for example, social media, finding your website following a Google search, other advertising, or a referral from elsewhere.
 However they reach you, ensure it is straightforward for people to reach out and make an inquiry.

-That may be via a phone call or an online inquiry form.
+That may be via a phone call or online forms.
 Forms need to be simple and quick - explaining what will happen next.
 It will be your first opportunity to collect information (albeit very top-level) about the contact - just enough to enable meaningful follow-up (name, contact details, nature of need).

 Get back to people promptly.
 An initial phone conversation is often appropriate at this stage.
 Leave no more than a day or so before getting in touch.
 If people are left waiting longer, they may go elsewhere - taking their business with them.